-The IMV30-T Electronic Multivariable Transmitter measures absolute and differential pressure, sensor and electronics temperature, and process temperature (from an RTD).
-It also calculates process density and flow rate and provides transmission of all the measured and calculated values.
+The IMV31-T Electronic Multivariable Level Transmitter measures absolute and differential pressure, sensor and electronics temperature, and process temperature (from an RTD).
+When used for level measurement, it calculates level compensated for density changes that occur due to pressure and temperature changes and provides transmission of all the measured and calculated values.